FAS16/node-service/README.md

     </a>
 </div>

-The Closure Table design was selected because it fulfills the requirements of the challenge, namely that it is able to query subtrees (descendants) efficiently.
+I found the Closure Table design the most interesting namely because that it is able to query subtrees (descendants) efficiently.
 It is also able to efficiently modify the tree i.e. deleting, inserting, and changing parent (move subtree).
 However, the trade-off for this is inefficient space complexity.

 <p align="right">(<a href="#top">back to top</a>)</p>